marciopocebon/camsnap/README.md

 # How to execute CamSnap

-    INFO: To execute CamSnap you should to have php, openssh, unzip and wget installed!
+    INFO: To execute Camera Snapshot you
+    should execute the following command!
 > camsnap

 # How to update CamSnap